FaradayRF/Faraday-Software/Tutorials/Tutorials/0-Welcome_To_Faraday/Getting_Started/installing-software.md

 # Installing Faraday Software
-The open source Faraday software provided by FaradayRF is primarily written in Python.
-Any language capable of interfacing with a serial port could be used however we chose Python 2.7 due to it's ease of learning and cross-platform capabilities.
+The open source software provided by FaradayRF is primarily written in Python.
+Any language capable of interfacing with a serial port could be used.
+However, we chose Python 2.7 due to it's ease of learning and cross-platform capabilities.

 Please note that no testing has been performed with Python 3 at this time.
 If you do, please let us know!

-This guide is also a work in progress and has been written using a Windows environment.
-It will be updated as possible with other operating system specific steps.
+This guide is also a work in progress and has been written using a Windows and Debian environment.
+It will be updated as available with other operating system specific steps.

 ## Installing Python 2.7
 ### Windows